History & Staff

 In 1991, Mr. & Mrs. Bolton sold the business to Jeff Gamble due to Mr. Bolton’s failing health.
 Robert N. Bolton, Jr. remained to manage the funeral home for Jeff Gamble as well.
 In 1993 Mr. Gamble sold the business to Prime Succession, Inc due to health reasons.

-In 2004, Letlow-Bolton, Inc purchased the funeral home and some nearby cemeteries (Pinelawn Gardens adjacent to funeral home, Shelby Memory in Calera, AL and Greenhill Memorial Gardens in Childersburg, AL) from Prime Succession.
+In 2004, Letlow-Bolton, Inc purchased the funeral home from Prime Succession.

 On April 27, 2009 Bolton-Letlow Funeral Home was acquired by Columbiana Enterprises, LLC to continue the tradition set out by Mr.& Mrs. Robert (Doris) Bolton, Sr., with the name returning to Bolton Funeral Home.